Mat-foucher/Tropical2020/README.md

 ### Vertices <a name="vertices"></a>

-The `vertex` class specifies the vertex object, which will always need a name (`string`) and a genus (`int` value).
+The `vertex` class represents the vertices of a curve.
+Initializing a `vertex` requires a name (`string`) and a genus (`int`).
+Initializing or setting negative genus will raise a `ValueError`.

-In this class is a function to set the genus and a property to return the genus of the vertex.
-If we want to declare a nex vertex, we can do so like in this example:
+As an example, to initialize a vertex with name "v1" of genus one, one would write the following code:

     v1 = vertex("v1", 1)

-Where `"v1"` is the name of the vertex `v1`, and `v1` has a genus 1.
-NOTE: The genus must always be non-negative, else an error is raised.

 ### Edges <a name="edges"></a>